 Sometimes, in a type representation, certain values are distinguished as not being members of the type, but rather as providing auxiliary information.
 Examples include special characters used as string terminators, distinguished values used to indicate out of type entries in SQL (Structured query language) database fields, and sentinels used to indicate the bounds of queues or other data structures.
 When the usage pattern of code containing distinguished values is changed, it may happen that the distinguished value happens to coincide with a legitimate in-type value.
 In such a case, the value is no longer distinguishable from an in-type value and the software will no longer produce the intended results.

-Cross reference
+Related coding guidelines

-CWE[8]:
+CWE [7]: